 Joe Smith has been first-chairing trials for more than twenty-five years, in federal and state courts as well as confidential arbitrations.
 He typically represents commercial plaintiffs in complex, high-stakes cases involving claims such as breach of contract, fraud, securities violations, patent infringement, trade secrets or other business torts.
-He has tried billion-dollar cases and is a veteran of some of the nation's most notorious legal battles in recent decades, including those surrounding Enron's demise and those surrounding the residential mortgage-backed securities scandals associated with the Great Recession, and the opioids abuse crisis.
-His clients have included leaders in finance, private equity, institutional investing, heavy industry, consumer products, energy, and retail operations.
+He has tried billion-dollar cases and is a veteran of some of the nation's most notorious legal battles in recent decades, including those surrounding Enron's demise and the residential mortgage-backed securities scandals associated with the Great Recession, and the opioids abuse crisis.
+His clients have included global leaders in finance, private equity, institutional investing, heavy industry, consumer products, energy, and retail operations.

 Joe was the youngest Kirkland & Ellis lawyer to join Bartlit Beck upon the firm's original spin-off from K&E in 1993.
 He has been with the firm ever since, with the exception of his serving for two years (1997-98) as Colorado's Deputy Attorney General for Natural Resources, leading the largest section of that office.